-We first put Variable Bandwidth Servers (VBS) [1], [2] in the context of earlier work on scheduling.
+We first put Variable Bandwidth Servers (VBS) [10, 12] in the context of earlier work on scheduling.
 We then identify examples of response and utilization accounting in related work on scheduler overhead.
 We also acknowledge previous work on a wider range of issues dealing with general system overhead.

-The Generalized Processor Sharing (GPS) approach introduced an idealized model of resources for fair scheduling based on the assumption that resource capacities are infinitely divisible [5].
-Proportional-share algorithms (PSA) such as [6] approximate GPS using quantum-based CPU scheduling techniques.
-Constant Bandwidth Servers (CBS) [3] are related to PSA [7] but allocate a constant fraction of CPU time to each process (server bandwidth) at a constant granularity (server period).
-VBS is a generalization of CBS that allows processes to change their servers' bandwidth and period (also called virtual periodic resource, or resource reservation [8]) at runtime as long as the CPU capacity is not exceeded.
+The Generalized Processor Sharing (GPS) approach introduced an idealized model of resources for fair scheduling based on the assumption that resource capacities are infinitely divisible [21].
+Proportional-share algorithms (PSA) such as [13] approximate GPS using quantum-based CPU scheduling techniques.
+Constant Bandwidth Servers (CBS) [1] are related to PSA [2] but allocate a constant fraction of CPU time to each process (server bandwidth) at a constant granularity (server period).
+VBS is a generalization of CBS that allows processes to change their servers' bandwidth and period (also called virtual periodic resource, or resource reservation [22]) at runtime as long as the CPU capacity is not exceeded.

 VBS is closely related to RBED, which is a rate-based scheduler extending resource reservations for hard real-time, soft real-time, and best effort processes [4].
 Like VBS, RBED uses EDF scheduling and allows dynamic bandwidth and rate adjustments.
-While the capabilities are similar, RBED and VBS differ in the level of abstraction they provide.
+While the capabilities are similar, RBED and VBS differ on the level of abstractions provided.
 In VBS we model processes as sequences of actions to quantify the response times of portions of process code, where each transition from one action to the next marks an adjustment in bandwidth and rate.

-Other scheduling techniques related to VBS include elastic scheduling [9], handling of quality of service [10] and overload scenarios [11], and runtime server reconfiguration in CBS using benefit functions [12].
+Other scheduling techniques related to VBS include elastic scheduling [8], handling of quality of service [20] and overload scenarios [3], and runtime server reconfiguration in CBS using benefit functions [25].

 Next, we identify examples of response and utilization accounting in related work dealing with scheduler overhead.
-In [13], given a set of dynamically scheduled periodic interrupts and tasks, interrupt handler overhead is accounted for in the processor demand of the tasks (related to utilization accounting).
-In [14], given a set of periodic tasks, so-called explicit overhead through system calls invoked by task code is accounted for in the worst-case execution times of tasks (response accounting) and so-called implicit overhead through scheduler invocations and interrupts is accounted for in CPU utilization (utilization accounting).
-In [15], given a set of periodic tasks, interrupt and fixed-priority scheduling overhead is accounted for in the response times of the tasks (response accounting).
-In [16], given a CBS system, scheduler overhead due to suspending processes is accounted for in response-time bounds of so-called jobs (response accounting).
-The responsetime bounds are tighter than ours exploiting the fact that server parameters cannot be changed and scheduler invocations due to releasing processes are not considered.
-Note that our contribution is not only scheduler overhead accounting for VBS, but also recognizing conceptual principles and trade-offs that have lead us to a unifying approach.
+In [17], given a set of dynamically scheduled periodic interrupts and tasks, interrupt handler overhead is accounted for in the processor demand of the tasks (related to utilization accounting).
+In [6], given a set of periodic tasks, so-called explicit overhead through system calls invoked by task code is accounted for in the worst-case execution times of tasks (response accounting) and so-called implicit overhead through scheduler invocations and interrupts is accounted for in CPU utilization (utilization accounting).
+In [5], given a set of periodic tasks, interrupt and fixed-priority scheduling overhead is accounted for in the response times of the tasks (response accounting).
+In [9], given a CBS system, scheduler overhead due to suspending processes is accounted for in response-time bounds of so-called jobs (response accounting).
+The response-time bounds are tighter than ours exploiting the fact that server parameters cannot be changed and scheduler invocations due to releasing processes are not considered.

-In a wider context, examples of previous work dealing with general system overhead are an analysis of event- and time-driven implementations of fixed-priority scheduling [17], algorithms to compute the number of preemptions in sets of periodic, DM- and EDF-scheduled tasks [18], and a study of RM and EDF scheduling that includes a comparison of context-switching overhead [19].
-There is also work on reducing context-switching overhead through a modified fixedpriority scheduler [20] and on reducing the number of preemptions in fixed-priority scheduling without modifying the scheduler [21].
-The effects of cache-related preemption delays on the execution time of processes are analyzed in [22] and [23].
+In a wider context, examples of previous work dealing with general system overhead are an analysis of event- and time-driven implementations of fixed-priority scheduling [18], algorithms to compute the number of preemptions in sets of periodic, DM- and EDF-scheduled tasks [15], and a study of RM and EDF scheduling that includes a comparison of context-switching overhead [7].
+There is also work on reducing context-switching overhead through a modified fixed-priority scheduler [16] and on reducing the number of preemptions in fixed-priority scheduling without modifying the scheduler [14].
+The effects of cacherelated preemption delays on the execution time of processes are analyzed in [19] and [23].